pacemaker82/PredBat-Table-Card/README.md

 # Predbat-Table-Card
+If you're using the excellent [Predbat](https://github.com/springfall2008/batpred) integration in Home Assistant, this custom table card for the Predbat plan maybe for you.

-A custom Predbat table card that allows flexible column management and styling.
-The card also supports Predbat's HTML debug mode, and collapsing import/export prices into a single column.
+This is a custom [Predbat](https://github.com/springfall2008/batpred) table card that allows flexible column management and styling.
+The card also supports [Predbat's](https://github.com/springfall2008/batpred) HTML debug mode, and collapsing import/export prices into a single column.
 The card can switch between light modes or you can force the mode you want through the YAML configuration.
+The card also supports flexible styling, so you can use a mix of this card's style as well as some of the original Predbat HTML plan style in different columns.

 | ![Screenshot of light-mode](https://github.com/pacemaker82/PredBat-Table-Card/blob/main/light-screen-mode.png?raw=true) | ![Screenshot of dark-mode](https://github.com/pacemaker82/PredBat-Table-Card/blob/main/dark-screen.png?raw=true) |
 |----------|----------|